mooooonlight/gitskills/README.md

 test clone

-Create b new branch: dev : & simple
+Create a new branch: dev : and simple